vanzasetia/personal-website/src/blogs/grayling-funny-logic.md

 > For contrary to Augustine's claims, this latter makes God the cause of the evils that people commit.
 >
-> Chapter *Medieval and Renaissance Philosophy*, *The History of Philosophy*, by A. C. Grayling
+> —Chapter *Medieval and Renaissance Philosophy*, *The History of Philosophy*, by A. C. Grayling

 I had taken a picture of the page, and I could not write everything here because of copyright.
 I did not want to get this website taken down because of copyright violation.
 But I can summarize what he wrote in my own words.